Do you have Hashimoto’s thyroiditis? Are you wondering about how to treat or manage this condition?

 This means that there isn’t one “best” diet and you must arrive at your particular diet through trial and error.

 Because this can be difficult it’s often helpful to use a functional nutritionist or other coaches to help zero in on what your body needs.

 Certain supplements can also be used to potentially improve thyroid disease and bolster the immune system.

-It is well known that people with low Vitamin D levels have an increased risk of developing autoimmune disease, including Hashimoto's.
+It is well known that people with low vitamin D levels have an increased risk of developing an autoimmune disease, including Hashimoto’s (20).

 Like your diet, your supplement regimen should be individualized to your body and your needs.

 Taking too many supplements or taking the wrong type of supplements may actually be counterproductive.